parmegv/leap_doc/docs/design/soledad.md

 Dependencies:

-* [U1DB](https://launchpad.net/u1db) provides an API and protocol for synchronised databases of JSON documents.
+* [U1DB](https://launchpad.net/u1db) provides an API and protocol for synchronized databases of JSON documents.
 * [SQLCipher](http://sqlcipher.net/) provides a block-encrypted SQLite database used for local storage.
 * python-gnupg